Image: ‘Take Prednisone They Said…’, Crazy Frankenstein.

 - Some people benefit from eating small, frequent healthy meals rather than three larger meals per day.
 However, everyone is different, so you will have to see what works for you.

 There are many different types of weight loss/management diet available, but as I am not a registered dietician, the dietary information that I can provide you with is limited.
 Also, for reasons of safety, I am only able to post links to sites (see ‘Further information’) which are recognised as official health care sites and adhere to official dietary guidelines.
-Please seek further guidance from a registered dietitian, and not a nutritional therapist – Michelle Holder, Sweet’s Syndrome UK.
+Please seek further guidance from a registered dietitian – Michelle Holder, Sweet’s Syndrome UK.

 3. Increasing physical activity.